system76/docs/_articles/dual-booting.md

 ![Windows](/images/dual-booting/windows-partitioning.png)

-With the 'Unallocated Space' selected, you can press 'New' to create a partition with a size of your preference out of the 'Unallocated Space', by specifying a size in MB and confirming with the 'Apply' button.
+With the 'Unallocated Space' selected, you can press the 'Next' button to use the entire 'Unallocated Space' for this Windows installation.
+Alternatively, you can press 'New' to create a partition by specifying a size in MB and confirming with the 'Apply' button.

+![Windows](/images/dual-booting/windows-partitioning-2.png)

 Select the newly made partition and press 'Next' to continue the Windows installation.

-Alternatively you can immediately press the 'Next' button to use the entire 'Unallocated Space' for this Windows installation.

-![Windows](/images/dual-booting/windows-partitioning-2.png)

-Next Windows will create an extra partition that is needs for some features.
+Windows may automatically create additional partitions that it needs for some features.

 ![Windows](/images/dual-booting/windows-partitioning-3.png)